momostarsky/imebra_git/readme.rst

 - *swig* to produce java and python bridges
 - *liblog4cxx-dev* to test logging features
 - *libdcmtk-dev* for interoperability testing
+- *default-jdk* for Java testing
+- *junit4* for Java testing
 - *dcmtk* for interoperability testing

-Additionally, 3 Python packages must be present (installable with pip):
+Additionally, 2 Python packages must be present (installable with pip):

 - *breathe* to generate the documentation
 - *sphinx_rtd_theme* the documentation theme
-- *dropbox* to store the artifacts to dropbox

 In order to install the packages, type the following commands as root or prepend them with sudo:
 ::